-Since we are cheap, but not that cheap, we elected to splurge on a 2-person sleeping compartment so at least we could get a little rest without worrying about our belongings (something that is apparently an issue on trains in this area).
-And since we both enjoy an evening cocktail, we decided to buy a bottle of wine for the ride.
+Since we are cheap, but not that cheap, we splurged on a 2-person sleeping compartment hoping to get a little rest without worrying about our belongings (something that is apparently an issue on trains in this area).
+And since we both enjoy an evening cocktail, we also picked up a bottle of wine for the ride.

-The train departed Krakow at 10:15pm and was scheduled to arrive in Prague at 6:54am.
-We had no idea what to expect from our sleeping compartment – the last time I slept on a train was in Vietnam and that was a mostly unpleasant experience so I had low expectations.
+The train departed Krakow at 10:15pm with a scheduled arrival in Prague at 6:54am.
+We had no idea what to expect from our sleeping compartment – the last time I slept on a train was in Vietnam and that wasn’t the most pleasant experience.
+Needless to say, my expectations were low.

-But we were pleasantly surprised to discover that our little cabin had two bunk beds each with soft pillows and duvet, a little closet and a small vanity with a sink.
+However, we were pleasantly surprised to discover that our little cabin had two bunk beds (each with soft pillows and duvet), a little closet and a small vanity with a sink.
 The bathroom was just next door in the hall.

-I had an article to finish for a deadline the next morning and Shannon climbed up to the top bunk to do a little reading.
-After an hour or so, the wine was gone and we were both ready to turn in and get a little shut-eye.
+I had an article to finish for a deadline the next morning and Shannon climbed up to the top bunk with a book.
+An hour later, the wine was gone and we turned in for the night hoping to catch a little shut-eye.

 Arrival in Prague

-Since it was so early, the room wasn’t ready yet but they offered us the use of the spa’s shower facilities to freshen up and then access to the lounge for breakfast while we waited – good enough!
+We found our hotel (the Radisson Blue Prague Charles Square) on foot after getting our bearings.
+It was early, so the room wasn’t ready yet but they offered the use of the spa’s shower facilities to freshen up and then access to the lounge for breakfast.

-It was Shannon’s last day so even though we were tired after our long train ride, we were determined to get out and see as much of Prague as we could in a day.
+It was Shannon’s last day on the trip so even though we were tired, we were determined to get out and see as much of Prague as we could in 24 hours.

-I would like to take this opportunity to thank both Dena and Shannon for joining me on the first 2 ½ weeks of this trip.
-They were both excellent travel buddies and are welcome to come along on my trips anytime.
-Thanks, girls!
+I would like to take this opportunity to thank both Dena and Shannon for joining me on the first 2 ½ weeks of this trip through Munich, Rome, Greece, Switzerland, Austria, Slovakia, Budapest, and Poland.

 Next stop, Helsinki…